circlsun/space_channel/README.md

 TELEGRAM_CHAT_ID = '*********'
 FRIQUENCY = '4'
 ```
-`APIKEY`: NASA will not give you the data until you receive a personal "apikey".
+`NASA_APIKEY`: NASA will not give you the data until you receive a personal "apikey".
 It is needed to interact with the NASA API.
 The link to generate the token is listed on the API NASA [Getting Started](https://api.nasa.gov/)

 `TELEGRAM_TOKEN`: You also need to create a Telegram bot.
 To do this, contact [BotFather](https://telegram.me/BotFather).